-This right is defined under section 124(4) of the Natural Resources Management Act 2004 and a person does not require a licence or other authorisation to take and use water.
+This right is defined under section 100(5) of the Landscape South Australia Act 2019 and a person does not require a licence or other authorisation to take and use water.
 This means that when a water resource is prescribed, water can continue to be taken for stock and domestic purposes without a water licence in the majority of cases.

 In some cases, these stock and domestic rights are excluded when a water resource is prescribed and a water licence will be required to take water for stock and domestic purposes.
-For example, a water licence may be required to take water for stock and domestic purposes in the River Murray Prescribed Watercourse, the Northern Adelaide Plains and to take water from dams greater than 5ML in capacity in the Western Mount Lofty Ranges Prescribed water resources.
+For example, a water licence may be required to take water for stock and domestic purposes in the River Murray Prescribed Watercourse, the Northern Adelaide Plains and to take water from dams greater than 5ML in capacity in the Western Mount Lofty Ranges Prescribed Water Resources Area.

-The Minister for Sustainability, Environment and Conservation may specifically authorise the taking and use of water from a prescribed water resource for a particular purpose via a notice of authorisation issued under section 128 of the Act.
-For example, general State-wide authorisations apply for firefighting and road making purposes while others apply specifically in respect of taking roof runoff or operating managed aquifer recharge schemes.
+The Minister for Environment and Water may specifically authorise the taking and use of water from a prescribed water resource for a particular purpose via a notice of authorisation issued under section 105 of the Act (formerly s128 of the Natural Resources Management Act 2004).
+For example, general statewide authorisations apply for firefighting, road making and cultural water purposes while others apply specifically in respect of taking roof runoff or operating managed aquifer recharge schemes.